telefonicaid/iotagent-json/docs/usermanual.md

 `application/octed-stream` `content-type` header.
 Given that in MQTT we don't have anything equivalent to HTTP headers, we apply the heuristics of checking for JSON format.

+##### NGSI-v2 and NGSI-LD Measure reporting

+Using topics for multiple measure reporting its possible also ingest `ngsiv2` and `ngsild` payloads in the same way that was described for http binding.

 #### Configuration retrieval

 The protocol offers a mechanism for the devices to retrieve its configuration (or any other value it needs from those